The Best Apps to Learn Chinese

 While the basic version of the app is very high quality, there is also a Pro version that is quite a bit better (according to the authors, it increases the speed of learning by 60%).
 The Pro version also includes unlimited access to all of the learning modes, the ability to personalize your lists and difficulty level, specific statistics on the rate of your leaning and finally, video support and the ability to practice with native speakers.

 Price: Merise is free for both Android and iOS and the Pro version costs 8.99 USD per month or 59.99 USD per ear.

 Anki: Review your vocabulary

 Anki is the most popular SRS based software to study using flashcards and probably one of the best apps to review your lessons or/and learn new words.
-With Anki you can create your customized decks or download decks from the public database.
+With Anki, you can create your customized decks or download decks from the public database.
 At the time I’m writing this article there are nearly eight hundred decks to study Chinese (and you can download all of them for free).
-I’m sure you can find one that suit you!
+I’m sure you can find one that suits you!